 On October 14th, 1968, the finishing touches to “Savoy Truffle” were recorded, this being the final session needed to complete the entire “White Album.”
 On this morning, Ringo and his family flew out for a two-week vacation to Sardinia so he wasn't present for this final session, nor for the sequencing and final mixing work for the album, confident that his fellow bandmates would take care of that satisfactorily.
 The rest of them (George and Paul at least) were present and arrived on this day around 7 pm.

-With this complete, both the mono and stereo mixes for the song were created on this day by George Martin and engineers Ken Scott and John Smith with input from George and Paul.
+With this complete, both the mono and stereo mixes of the song were created on this day by George Martin and engineers Ken Scott and John Smith with input from George and Paul.
 Six attempts at the mono mix were first made, the sixth being chosen as 'best.'
 The startling lead guitar overdub was faded down at the end of the second verse, but not after the first chord is heard.
 The end of the guitar solo is different from the commonly heard stereo mix here also, extending into where the vocals come back in.

 Two attempts of the stereo mix were made on this day as well, the second being the keeper.
 The lead guitar overdub at the end of the second verse was not faded down this time, but extraneous sounds heard during the solo in the mono mix were properly faded down in this stereo mix.
 More pains were taken to make the end of the guitar solo sound more concise this time around.

 During these mixing sessions, the subject of the distorted sax overdub became a concern for George Martin.
 Ken Scott recalls: "When we were mixing it, George Martin walks into the control room.
 He said, 'Uh, isn't it a bit bright?' and George (Harrison) just turns around to him and says, 'Yeah, and I like it!' and just turns around and we carry on working.
 George Martin just walked out."